yahya14/PlazaToon/README.md

 Also make sure that you disconnect the tool if you want to go online, if by chance you change a value in the tool during a match, your game will likely crash.

+**NEW:** With the new Geckiine support, you would see that the recalculate button will differ in colour depending on which one you are using.
+Light blue indicates that you're loading loadiine addresses, while dark blue is loading geckiine's.

 ##Usage

 ###Requirements